higherbar-ai/ai-workflows/README.rst

 provided (if any), but you can change this behavior by specifying the ``json_retries`` parameter in the constructor.

 Currently, the ``LLMInterface`` class supports OpenAI models, either directly from OpenAI or via Azure, or the Anthropic models, either directly or via AWS Bedrock.
-However: currently Anthropic's models are rejecting images over 5MB, which is a problem for document conversion.

 Markdown conversion
 ^^^^^^^^^^^^^^^^^^^